Reform of regional government

 A number of legislative amendments will be required to implement the county government reform.
 Each ministry will immediately initiate the drafting of legislative amendments in its branch of administration.

-The Government intends to present bills on the contents and steering of law enforcement in counties and municipalities in 2017.
-The new legislation will enter into force from the beginning of 2019.
+The new legislation will enter into force from the beginning of 2021.